osazuwamatthewogbebor/multi-tenant-notification-engine/README.md

 start fighting me and RabbitMQ would be the better tool.

-**202 Accepted instead of waiting for delivery.** Callers don't find out from the HTTP response whether their message actually reached Slack — they get a message ID and have to check the log.
+**202 Accepted instead of waiting for delivery.** Callers don't find out from the HTTP response whether their message actually reached Slack.
+They get a message ID and have to check the log.
 That's a real downside for anyone who wants immediate confirmation.
 I took it because the alternative is the API's availability being tied to Slack's and Telegram's, which seemed worse.